 With the advancement in technology, empty nesters don't have to sign up a long-term contract with monitoring company, which charges monthly monitoring fees, instead, empty nesters could monitor their home themselves right on their smartphone, for example, Reolink Argus 2 self-monitored security camera.

 A smart home security camera that allows you to check in anytime or anywhere on your mobile phone comes extremely handy especially when you are an empty nester living alone or like to travel away from home.
-For example, Reolink Argus 2 outdoor security camera, which also acts as doorbell or front door alarm.
+For example, Reolink Argus 2 outdoor security camera, which also acts as a doorbell or front door alarm.

 Tip Two.
 Invest In Smart Home Devices for Your Empty Nest